sandworm-hq/docs/audit/README.md

 - Generates `high` severity license issues for licenses labeled as `Network Protective` or `Strongly Protective`;
 - Generates `moderate` severity license issues for licenses labeled as `Weakly Protective`.

-> **Note**
+{% hint style="info" %}
-> Un-categorized licenses always result in a `high` severity error.
+Un-categorized licenses always result in a `high` severity error.
+{% endhint %}

 See Sandworm's built-in [SPDX license database](https://github.com/sandworm-hq/sandworm-audit/blob/main/src/issues/licenses.json) for the full classification breakdown.

-> **Warning**
+{% hint style="danger" %}
-> While we do our best to keep license info accurate and up-to-date, you should still carefully review all of the terms and conditions of the actual license before using the licensed material.
+While we do our best to keep license info accurate and up-to-date, you should still carefully review all of the terms and conditions of the actual license before using the licensed material.
 Sandworm isn't a law firm and doesn't provide legal services.
+{% endhint %}

 You can configure Sandworm to use a custom license policy.
 The policy object:
 - has keys that match one of the supported issues severities: `critical`, `high`, `moderate`, or `low`;